legend-exp/remage/docs/rmg-commands.md

 ### `/RMG/Output/Germanium/AddDetectorForEdepThreshold`

 Take this detector into account for the filtering by /EdepThreshold.
+If this is not set all detectors are used.

 * **Parameter** – `det_uid`
   * **Parameter type** – `i`